TheodoreEhrenborg/tiny_stories_sae/docs/src/training_a_sparse_autoencoder.md

 > For all three SAEs, the average number of features active (i.e. with nonzero activations) on a given token was fewer than 300

+So we can plot this value on the training set over time.

+TODO Double check that we calculate this right

 TODO Proportion of nonzero features graph

+In particular, the values at step 35k are:
+- Blue: 0.9959 = 9959 active features TODO Change to lambda
+- Green: 0.2484 = 2484 active features
+- Orange: 0.03829 = ~383 active features
+- Red: 0.01068 = ~101 active features

+TODO If we zoom in, we see

 (I'm choosing the number of steps so that it trains on a few hours on my laptop.)

 TODO graph of the one that went on for a long time